 Phnom Penh began to empty in earnest Friday as residents headed to the countryside to celebrate the Khmer New Year holiday, which runs from April 14 to April 16.

-Cars and motorbikes were at a near standstill on the Japanese and Monivong bridges Friday morning, and authorities were expecting similar traffic jams in the evening, municipal traffic police chief Tin Prasoer said.
+Cars and motorbikes were at a near standstill on the Japanese and Monivong bridges on the morning of April 13, and authorities were expecting similar traffic jams in the evening, municipal traffic police chief Tin Prasoer said.

 With so many vehicles exiting the city, Tin Prasoer said that he had personally helped direct traffic around the Japanese bridge.

 “When everybody is leaving to enjoy the New Year, we are completely occupied with untangling traffic jams,” he said.

 Despite the mass exodus of residents, traffic and municipal police will be on duty in greater numbers around Wat Phnom, Hun Sen Park and the riverfront throughout the three-day holiday to prevent the holiday’s customary water and talcum powder fights, he added.

 Municipal Deputy Governor Mann Chhoeun said that most of the city’s 1.5 million residents would be leaving for the provinces.

 “People will leave the city, but it is totally different from when everyone left in April 1975,” he quipped.
 “In Pol Pot’s time, people left the city to die, but now they leave Phnom Penh for happiness.”